wouterd/docker-maven-plugin/README.md

 # Minimum versions required

+__NOTE: Boot2docker 1.3 comes with SSL encryption by default.
+The plugin doesn't support SSL encryption yet.
+So for the plugin to work, you need to reconfigure boot2docker and disable SSL encryption.
+Should be safe enough for local development.__

 - Minimum required maven version: 3.1.1
 - Minimum required docker daemon version: 1.0 (Remote API v1.12)